[Disclosure: Cards from our partners are reviewed below.]

 Our Picks for the Best Travel Credit Cards With No Foreign Transaction Fees

-Why We Picked it: The Sapphire Preferred features solid travel rewards: Twice the points back on travel and at restaurants, one point per dollar everywhere else, and a signup bonus of 50,000 points (equal to $625 when redeemed through Chase Ultimate Rewards) if you spend $4,000 in your first three months.
-There are also travel protections, including delayed baggage insurance and trip delay reimbursement — all for an affordable $95 fee that’s waived the first year.
+Why We Picked it: The Sapphire Preferred features solid travel rewards: Two points per dollar on travel and at restaurants, one point per dollar everywhere else and a signup bonus of 50,000 points (equal to $625 when redeemed through Chase Ultimate Rewards) if you spend $4,000 in your first three months.
+There are also travel protections, including trip cancellation reimbursement — all for an affordable $95 annual fee that’s waived the first year.

 Annual Fee: $95, waived the first year